 Non-XA (Local Transaction): It involves only one resource.
-When you use Non-XA transaction then you can’t involve multiple resources (different databases, Queues, application servers etc), you can rollback or commit transaction for only one resource.
-There is not transaction manager for this transaction as we are dealing with only one resource at a time.
+When you use Non-XA transactions then you can’t involve multiple resources (different databases, Queues, application servers, etc), you can rollback or commit transactions for only one resource.
+There is no transaction manager for this transaction as we are dealing with only one resource at a time.

 XA (Global Transaction): It involves more than one resource (different databases, queues, application servers) all participate in one transaction.
 It uses two-phase commit to ensure that all resources either all commit or rollback any particular transaction.
-When you have scenario like you need to connect to two different databases, JMS Queue and application server, in this case you will use XA transaction that means all resource participate in one transaction only.
+When you have a scenario like you need to connect to two different databases, JMS Queue and application server, in this case, you will use XA transaction that means all resources participate in one transaction only.

 Ans: Transactional & Non- Transactional Adapter